 Well, this was not our motorcycle ride, but then an experience worth sharing.

 Being a traveler, I didn’t want to go for packages so, I did a good amount of research to customize our trip as per our choice.
-From flights to visa details, stay, places we wanted to see in Bali everything was properly planned.
+From flights to visa details, stay, places; we wanted to see in Bali everything was well planned by us.

 I booked Puri Cendana Resort in Seminyak for our stay online.
-Reason why I choose this resort was because of trip advisor reviews, pictures and its location which was in one most happening place in Bali.
+The reason, why I choose this resort, was because of trip advisor reviews, pictures and its location which is in one most happening place in Bali.

 I hate haphazard trips so did all the planning and bookings well in advance.

 We both tied knot on 29th January, 2012 and our honeymoon trip scheduled for 9th February, 2012.

 We intentionally choose this date for the fact that we wanted to spend our first valentine’s day in the lapse of mother nature at the beautiful beaches.

 We boarded our flight from New Delhi Indira Gandhi International Airport Terminal.
 After the journey of 10 hours and layover of three and a half hours at the Kuala Lumpur International Airport, we reached Denpasar airport, Bali on 10th February.